EricMFink/ProfessionalResponsibility/_questions/FairnessQuestions.md

 ### Question 4

-An attorney is defending a large company against a lawsuit brought in federal court by a plaintiff, a consumer injured by one of the company’s products.
+An attorney is defending a large company against a lawsuit brought in federal court by a plaintiff, a consumer injured by one of the company's products.
 The plaintiff is seeking both compensatory and punitive damages.
-During discovery, the plaintiff’s lawyer served a set of interrogatories on the company, including requests for financial data of the company.
+During discovery, the plaintiff's lawyer served a set of interrogatories on the company, including requests for financial data of the company.
 The president of the company directed the attorney to resist providing this information, although the attorney has informed him that, under the rules of discovery, the plaintiff is entitled to the information requested.
 The president then demanded that the attorney assert that the information is confidential, privileged, work product, and a trade secret, but the attorney correctly informed him that it was well settled that such claims would be regarded as frivolous by the courts.
 The president nonetheless directed the attorney to file objections on the bases stated, so that at least the plaintiff will have to incur the expense of compelling discovery.
 The attorney filed the objections as directed by the president.

 - Is the attorney is subject to discipline?
 - Is the attorney is subject to litigation sanctions under Rule 11?